-TBH (To Be Honest) History is a series of videos that teach about critical points in history through narration, images, and skits.
+TBH (To Be Honest) History is a series of videos teaching about critical points in history through narration, images, and skits.
 The target audience is about grades five through twelve.
 Students younger than about ten will probably enjoy watching, but they probably won’t be able to keep up with the amount of information conveyed.

 The skits are often silly, but they make serious points in a memorable fashion.
 Each video runs about ten to fifteen minutes.

-American Revolution, Part 1
+- American Revolution, Part 1

-American Revolution, Part 2
+- American Revolution, Part 2

-French Revolution, Part 1: The Birth of Left vs. Right
+- French Revolution, Part 1: The Birth of Left vs. Right

-French Revolution, Part 2: The Disaster of Utopia
+- French Revolution, Part 2: The Disaster of Utopia

 The videos about the American and French revolutions, for example, contrast the ideas, actions, and results of both revolutions.
 There’s a political point of view behind the videos that tends towards conservatism and libertarianism.

 You might expect the videos to be supportive of Christianity, but they seem more libertarian in this respect, often treating religious figures as oppressors who want to protect their own authority.
-For instance, in the video on the Scientific Revolution, it never mentions the Catholic Church’s funding of scientific work and the fact that a number of priests and monks are among those responsible for the scientific revolution.
-Instead, the Church is made to seem the enemy of science.
+For instance, the video on the Scientific Revolution never mentions the Catholic Church’s funding of scientific work and the fact that a number of priests and monks are among those responsible for the scientific revolution.
+Instead, the Catholic Church is made to seem the enemy of science.
 Even so, this series of videos should be an entertaining way for children and teens to learn some important ideas along with some history.